vseryakov/backendjs/README.md

 This is implemented by the `messages` module from the core.
 To enable this functionality specify `-allow-modules=bk_messages`.

+- `/message/get/unread`
+   Return how many unread messages in the inbox, this is just a flag to signal about new messages, the actual number may not be up to date, it is cleared on messages read.

+   Example:

+       /message/get/unread

+   Response:

+      { count: 1 }

 - `/message/get`
   Read all new messages, i.e. the messages that never been read or issued `/message/archive` call.

   Parameters:
    - `_archive` - if set to 1, all returned messages will be archived automatically, so no individual /message/read call needed
    - `_trash` - if set to 1, all returned messages will be deleted, not archived
-   - `_accounts` - if set to 1, return associated account details for the sender
+   - `_unread` - if set to 1, return only messages with unread flag
+   - `_total` - if set to 1 then return how many messages in the inbox, when combined with `_unread` flag it will update the unread flag with the actual number of unread messages.

   Example: